mozilla-services/tecken/docs/download.rst

    :statuscode 200: symbol file exists
    :statuscode 404: symbol file does not exist
+   :statuscode 429: your request has been rate-limited; sleep for a bit and retry
    :statuscode 500: sleep for a bit and retry; if retrying doesn't work, then please
        file a bug report
-   :statuscode 503: sleep for a bit and retry
+   :statuscode 502: sleep for a bit and retry

 .. http:get:: /(str:debug_filename)/(hex:debug_id)/(str:symbol_file)